 Get the latest from TODAY

-Perhaps the most brilliant thing about cooking chicken in a slow cooker is that you can simply fling the chicken from the packaging into the pot, without having to touch raw chicken.
+Perhaps the most brilliant thing about cooking chicken in a slow cooker is that anyone can simply fling chicken from the packaging into the pot, without having to touch raw chicken.
 It’s almost a bonus that the chicken comes out fork-tender, to boot.
-Not only are these slow-cooker chicken recipes almost completely hands-off, they all also only require five ingredients at most — and you may even have them on hand.
+Not only are these slow-cooker chicken recipes almost completely hands-off, they all also only require five ingredients at most — and they may even be on hand already.

 Philia Kelnhofer of The Sweetphi Blog is all about five-ingredient meals — she even has a Five-Ingredient Friday series — and her five-ingredient slow-cooker chicken tacos dish clocks in at just two ingredients for the filling (salsa and chicken) and two for the topping (sour cream and queso fresco cheese), plus, of course, the tortillas.
 “Some days the last thing I want to do is spend hours prepping dinner,” she told TODAY Food.
 “That's where my favorite tacos come in, prep time is literally less than a minute.”

 Most Crock-Pot cooks know the slow-cooker pulled pork trick, but barbecue chicken is also a dream to shred after an afternoon of cooking low and slow.
 To make her prized “Best Crock-Pot BBQ Chicken,” food blogger Corey Valley of Fresh Family Meals adds three secret and surprising ingredients in addition to store-bought barbecue sauce (Italian dressing, brown sugar and Worcestershire sauce).